Evolving Curricula with Regret-Based Environment Design: Background

 Despite its generality, the MDP framework is often an unrealistic model for real-world environments.
 First, it assumes full observability of the state, which is often impossible in practice.
-This limitation is addressed by \emph{partially observable} MDPs (POMDPs), which include an observation function $\Of{}: S \rightarrow O$ mapping the true state (which is unknown to the agent) to a (potentially noisy) set of observations $\Os$.
+This limitation is addressed by the \emph{partially observable} MDP (POMDP), which includes an observation function $\Of{}: S \rightarrow O$ mapping the true state (unknown to the agent) to a (potentially noisy) set of observations $\Os$.
 Secondly, the traditional MDP framework assumes a single reward and transition function, which are fixed throughout training.
 Instead, in the real world, agents may experience variations not seen during training, making robust transfer crucial in practice.